-This technical report supplements the 2019 Active Transportation Technical Report (ODOT 2019) with an evaluation of the active transportation impacts of the Revised Build Alternative.
-This Active Transportation Supplemental Technical Report concentrates on how highway cover changes and multimodal improvements of the Revised Build Alternative impact active transportation in the area compared to the Build and No-Build Alternatives.
+This technical report presents revisions to the 2022 Active Transportation Supplemental Technical Report, which supplemented the 2019 Active Transportation Technical Report (ODOT 2019) with an evaluation of the active transportation impacts of the Revised Build Alternative.
+This Revised Active Transportation Supplemental Technical Report concentrates on how highway cover changes and multimodal improvements of the Revised Build Alternative impact active transportation in the area compared to the No-Build Alternative.
 This report does not include analysis of updates to mainline I-5 because active transportation users do not use mainline I-5 facilities.
+Revisions to the 2022 Active Transportation Supplemental Technical Report are based on comments on the I-5 Rose Quarter Improvement Project Supplemental Environmental Assessment and subsequent refinements to the project design and are shown in bold text.